 Hair Transplantation: This procedure has been used since the 1950s and has been refined to produce a better result.
 Most surgeons today perform "follicular unit transplantation", which was first used in the mid-1990s.
 Results are permanent, although future loss may occur unless one treats the underlying condition as described above.

 PRP: Using platelets from one's own blood has been used to simulate hair growth with some success.
 Results vary greatly from provider to provider and from one technique to the next, but some will experience up to a 25% improvement and sometimes more.
 You may read more about PRP HERE

 LED Light Treatment: Many devices are now used to treat androgenic alopecia, but they are all not the same.
 To date, there are no contradictions for this treatment and no known drug interactions between LED light treatment and other medications used for hair loss.
 Some believe that light treatment may complement other treatments, such as PRP.
 Red lights works by increasing blood flow and decreasing inflammation, but again devices differ greatly in both cost and results.
 Dual wavelength LED light therapy utilizes more than one wavelength (color) and has shown even better results.
 The added orange light increases nitric oxide in the skin which slows DHT production.
 The Revian dual-wavelength system is FDA-approved, has been clinically proven to help regrow hair, and comes with a 6-month money back guarantee.
-CLICK HERE TO GET $50 OFF USE SAVINGS CODE: RSBGROWSHAIR
+CLICK HERE TO GET $550 OFF and a free second user: USE SAVINGS CODE: RSBGROWSHAIR